ANVC's Outstanding Care - Surgical FAQ

 Surgeries are performed by our veterinarians on weekday (Monday – Friday) mornings.
 For any surgeries besides routine spays and neuters, we need to have seen the patient within the last year.
 If there is a day that is best for you, please book as far ahead as possible so we are able to accommodate your needs.

 It is important for surgery to be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
-For most patients, we recommend no food after 9pm the night before and remove water first thing the morning of surgery.
+For most patients, we recommend a small snack at 9pm the night before.
+Water can remain down for your pet.
+PLEASE NOTE: In some circumstances the veterinarian will provide you with specialized instructions for your pet.
+Always follow the doctor's instructions.

 On the day of your pet’s procedure, we request that they be brought into the clinic between 7:30 and 8:30 am.
 Please allow at least 15 minutes for us to go over the consent form and estimate with you and confirm any extra procedures you may want done (such as nail trim or ear clean).
 If you know you are going to be pressed for time in the morning, you may come in a day or two ahead to fill out all of the required paperwork to expedite the admittance process on the morning of the procedure.